 Team/Age (all ages are as of September 1st in the year of participation):

 Grizzly Bears: (10-13 year olds)

 Other sports (ages may vary depending on experience/ability):

 Varsity (18 or younger)

 Fees are expected to be paid fully upon registration.
 If a family cannot do so, then a payment plan can be set up with the athletic director.
 A minimum $20 down payment is still due.
 Some Full or Partial Scholarships are available as well.
-Please contact the Athletic Director to inquire about these.
+Please contact the Sports Director to inquire about these.
 Those requesting scholarships and those requiring payment plans MUST

 BEFORE registering, and BEFORE late registration begins otherwise this option may not be available.